KazukiTouma/KazukiTouma.github.io/README.md

 * Latin
 * French

 I am also researching contents tourism in Japan.
+The next research contents are Your name(2016), EVA(2021) and Detective Conan(2024)